My genesis generative art collection.

 I wanted to create variation in the number of clew members, but found it difficult to hone in on the other variables when it was completely randomized.
 Eventually, I figured out a way to manage this, but ultimately decided that the additional variation wasn't needed or useful, so I landed on three clew sizes.

-In my early iterations, there were two things (well, many things) I didn't like—all clew members ended up about the same size in the final output, and they would regularly run through each other (which I found more distracting than appealing).
-With some advice from rich (one of gen.art's mentors in the artist-apprentice discord channel), I used the p5.collide2d library to stop one member of a colliding pair.
+In my early iterations, there were two things I didn't like—all clew members ended up about the same size in the final output, and they would regularly run through each other.
+With some advice from rich (one of gen.art's mentors), I used the p5.collide2d library to stop one member of a colliding pair.
 When I got this to work, it was a huge step in the right direction.
-I loved the depth it added to the final output while addressing almost all of my concerns with clew members running through each other.
-Moving from left to right, you'll see how the clew sizes grow and how the p5.collide2d library helped create additional depth by allowing me to stop those that were colliding.
+Not all clew sizes are created equal.
+For example, one microclew can have more clew members than another microclew because a new clew member is generated every time one stops due to a collision and whenever one runs too far off the canvas.

 color distribution